cuelang/cuelang.org/content/en/docs/concepts/logic.md

 - Values (and thus types) are ordered into a lattice

 These properties are relevant almost to everything that makes CUE what it is.
-It simplifies the language, as many concepts that are distinct in other languages fold together.
+They simplify the language, as many concepts that are distinct in other languages fold together.
 The resulting order independence simplifies reasoning about values for both humans and machines.

-It also forces formal rigor on the language, such a defining exactly what it means to be be optional, a default value, or null.
+It also forces formal rigor on the language, such as defining exactly what it means to be be optional, a default value, or null.
 Making sure all values fit in a value lattice leaves no wiggle room.